dtaht/blog-cerowrt/content/post/selective_unprotect.md

 For years now I've kept trying to get manufacturers, firmware writers, device driver writers and OS makers to find ways to drop a couple packets, when needed.
 Not enough have believed me.
 Their part of the stack MUST BE PERFECT, even over massively unreliable transports like wifi and 3G.
+[Every Packet is Sacred](http://www.bufferbloat.net/projects/bloat/wiki/Humor), they sing....

 I'm always willing to sacrifice throughput for low latency.
 Always.
 Usually it pays off.
 If I had known that the wifi retry problem would